maybeworking/personal-web/tabs/about.md

 #published: false
 ---

-### ABOUT ME
+# ABOUT ME
 {:data-align="center"}

+## Continuous Learning
+Passionate about cybersecurity, I am always seeking new challenges to expand my skills and contribute to the ever-evolving field of information security.
+With several years of experience in the industry, I have a strong foundation in various areas of cybersecurity, including network security, encryption, intrusion detection systems, firewalls, and more.

-# Backgrouond
+## Backgrouond

-- May: Air Force Veteran and a Security Engineer.
+An Air Force Veteran and a Security Engineer.

-A United States Air Force Avionics Technician is a specialized maintenance professional who works on the electronic systems and equipment installed on aircraft.
+- A United States Air Force Avionics Technician is a specialized maintenance professional who works on the electronic systems and equipment installed on aircraft.

-# Continous Learning
+- A Security Engineer is a cybersecurity professional who designs, builds, and maintains secure systems and networks, protecting digital assets from unauthorized access and data breaches.

+As a dedicated Security Engineer with a solid foundation in information security, I have spent the last several years honing my skills to ensure the integrity and confidentiality of digital assets.
+My passion for cybersecurity began during my undergraduate studies in Computer Science, where I gained a strong foundation in computer programming, systems analysis, and data structures.

+Since entering the industry, I have continued to expand my knowledge through ongoing training, attending industry events, and self-study.
+I am committed to staying up-to-date with the latest trends, tools, and techniques in cybersecurity to provide innovative solutions and effective countermeasures against emerging threats.
+My ability to anticipate and respond to evolving cyber threats has proven invaluable to my clients and employers.

+## Skills
+- Strong knowledge of operating systems, programming languages, and databases
+- Proficient in designing and implementing secure computer systems and networks
+- Expertise in encryption techniques and protocols
+- In-depth understanding of firewalls, intrusion detection systems, and other cybersecurity tools
+- Excellent problem-solving abilities and attention to detail
+- Strong communication skills for collaborating with various teams and stakeholders